-Figure 9: Comparison of Conventional Versus Clustered Development in the WUI (Source: Martin Dreiling Smart Code Module)
+Figure 9: Example of Conventional Versus Clustered Development in the WUI (Source: Martin Dreiling Smart Code Module)

-The clustered development model contains the same amount of housing as the conventional development.
-In addition, it allows for a larger agricultural buffer between the development and wildlands, requires less fire suppression resources, and is easier to defend (Moritz and Butsic, 2020).
+Local planning agencies may employ a variety of development patterns to meet community goals.
+Each strategy will influence a community's resilience in different ways.
+The above example compares conventional versus clustered development pattern in the WUI.
+Both development models contain the same amount of housing.
+The clustered pattern, however, allows for a larger agricultural buffer between the development and wildlands, requires less fire suppression resources, and is easier to defend (Moritz and Butsic, 2020)